Antiphospholipid Syndrome (APS)

 • Anticoagulation

-aspirin is used during pregnancy to prevent recurrent pregnancy losses in women with APS.
+Unfractionated heparin or low molecular weight heparin plus low-dose Unfractionated heparin or low molecular weight heparin plus low-doseaspirin is used during pregnancy to prevent recurrent pregnancy losses in women with APS.
 After delivery, unfractionated heparin or low molecular weight heparin is continued for 6 weeks for thromboprophylaxis.

-Treatment reference
+Treatment references

 1. 1.
 Garcia D, Erkan D. Diagnosis and Management of the Antiphospholipid Syndrome.
 N Engl J Med.
-2018;378(21):2010-2021. doi:10.1056/NEJMra1705454
+2018;378(21):2010-2021. doi:10.1056/NEJMra1705454.

 Drugs Mentioned In This Article